What Is The NOVA Food Classification? Understanding Processed Foods and Why It Matters for Your Diet & Purchases

 What Is NOVA Food Classification?
 Understanding Processed Foods

 The NOVA food classification doesn’t rate foods by calories or nutrients.
 Instead, it gauges how much a food has been altered through industrial processing.
 It doesn’t say whether a food is “good” or “bad”, only how far from its original state it is.
 It groups foods into four distinct categories based on the steps they undergo before reaching your plate.

 Below you’ll learn what each category means, where common misunderstandings occur, and how this framework can influence your shopping and cooking decisions.
+I will also go deeper into the differences between the NOVA food classification and nutrition labels.

-What Is NOVA, Really?
+What Is the NOVA Food Classification Really?

 Here’s the breakdown:

-• Group 1: Unprocessed or minimally processed foods
+- Group 1: Unprocessed or minimally processed foods

-• Group 2: Processed culinary ingredients
+- Group 2: Processed culinary ingredients

-• Group 3: Processed foods
+- Group 3: Processed foods

-• Group 4: Ultra‑processed foods (UPFs)
+- Group 4: Ultra‑processed foods (UPFs)

 This classification ignores whether a food is plant‑based or animal‑based.
 It doesn’t measure calories or nutrient counts.
 The key question for the NOVA food classification is this one: How far is this food from its original form?